ajbraus/wdi-homework/90-active-record.md

 ## What is ActiveRecord?

-ActiveRecord handles all database interaction in Rails.
+ActiveRecord makes it easy for you to interact with your database in Rails.

 > [About Tech](http://ruby.about.com/od/rubyonrails/ss/What-Is-Activerecord.htm)